ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 It felt full circle to be spending our last rural night at the very place where we experienced the greatest culture shock of the trip.
 A week ago, we had no idea about nomadic life when we were invited into Handa and her husband's life.
 Without context, I was handed a bowl of fermented horse milk from a large cow skin full of unrefridgerated dairy product, and eating rock-hard cheese completely unique to my palette.
 Just moments before that, Kourtney was milking a horse and I was hitching a ride on a stranger's motorcycle.
 The experience gave me such a culture shock that I was fighting back a bit of an adrenaline rush.

 But this time was different.
 This time we felt like seasoned veterans of this lifestyle.
 In the last week, we'd travelled across roadless mountain passes, traversed the treacherous Northern Mongolian landscape on horseback to visit the Tsaatan peoples.
 We'd had our prophecies told during a life-altering Shamanic ritual, witnessed a bear-attack that killed one of Godla's reindeers.
-We'd participated in a seasonal reindeer herding migration, and lived in ortzs underneath the stars.
+We'd participated in a seasonal reindeer herding migration, and lived in orts underneath the stars.
 We'd butchered a sheep, watched a backyard horse branding, and rode reindeers.

 So in comparison to all of that, we felt comfortable with Handa and her family.
 I played a friendly game of 13 while sipping kumis.
 Kourtney helped herd the baby cows.
 Then we stirred the newest milk contribution into the massive cow skin bag.

 {% include photo.html url="2023-09-14-north-mongolia/14/__2023-09-10_07-38-37-922000_evan.webp" description="To transform the fresh horse milk into kumis, the batch is whisked vigorously with a wooden stick for an hour continuously.
 Over this time, yeast alcoholizes and carbonates the milk while Lactobacillus acidifies it." width="60%" %}

 Although we felt we were fitting in, that's not to say we're fit for this lifestyle.
-I cannot understate how tremendously hard nomadic life is compared to most Western lifestyles.
+I cannot overstate how tremendously hard nomadic life is compared to most Western lifestyles.
 This is a non-controversial opinion for any "Westerner" who has spent as little time here as we have.
 Case in point: Handa's daily summer routine.
 Every two hours she milks the horses.
 From 5am to 9pm.
 And at the end of the day, she needs to mix the new milk with the forever soup of kumis by stirring it vigorously for 90 minutes continuously.
 This helps incorporate the yeast and kickstarts the fermentation.
 Needless to say, she was visibly happy that Baagii, Kourtney, Anuka and I took shifts so she could rest her body.

 Late in the night I got a bad case of the dairy trots from the kumis that I was so confidently sipping earlier in the night.
 A further reminder of my un-Mongolianness.

 ## Day 15: Home

-On our final day together, we visited Khustai National Park, where we witnessed herds of the only truly wild horses left on Earth.
+On our final day together, we visited Khustai National Park, where we witnessed herds of the only truly wild horses left on earth.
 We spotted around 40 of them, representing around a tenth of the entire population.

 As dusk fell we began our final journey back to Ulaanbaatar.